jojomondag/MarkdownToRender/README.md

 ### Demo of Features

 After running the tests, you can open `tests/@markdowntorender-results.html` in your browser to see a complete demonstration of all supported Markdown features with examples and their rendered output.

+This visual reference is extremely helpful for users to understand the full capabilities of the package.

+You can also [view all rendered features online](https://jojomondag.github.io/MarkdownToRender/) without installing the package.

 ## License